What Causes the "Root of Bitterness" and How to Get Rid of It

 Bitterness blows out the candle of joy and leaves the soul in darkness.
-Here is what God's Word has to say about bitterness:
+Here is what the Bible, God's Word, has to say about bitterness:

 Follow peace with all men, and holiness, without which no man shall see the Lord.
 Looking diligently lest any man fail of the grace of God; lest any root of bitterness springing up trouble you, and thereby many be defiled.
 (Hebrews 12:14-15).